-Readers and friends of The Infatuation constantly demand, “Tell me where I should be eating in Seattle right now.
-Tell me, or else.”
-We don’t really want to see out that threat, so we’ll just make this easy.
+Wondering where you should be eating in Seattle right now?
 You’re in the right place.
 The Infatuation Hit List is your guide to the city’s best new restaurants.

 And when we say “best new restaurants,” we mean it.
 Because we’ve vetted every single one of these places - and we’ve also left off other new spots that simply aren’t as worthy of your time and paycheck.